-For the expressive look on his face, always curious and up to something.
-This breed is separated from its close cousin the Norwich Terrier because of its drop ears.
+He is notable for the expressive look on his face, always curious and up to something.
+This breed is separated from its close cousin, the Norwich Terrier, because of its drop ears.

 Comparisons dog breeds

-You may compare the Norfolk Terriers to other dogs such as the Black and Tan Terrier, Manchester Terrier and the Lakeland Terrier.
+You may compare the Norfolk Terriers to other dogs, such as the Black and Tan Terrier, Manchester Terrier, and Lakeland Terrier.
 He is the smallest of the working terriers.

-A good idea to keep these little guys on leash every time you take him out.
+Keeping these little guys on a leash whenever you take them out would also be a good idea.
 This is very important.
-Otherwise he could just go chasing any small animal that crosses his path.
+Otherwise, he could chase any small animal crossing his path.

 Norfolk Terrier Training

 He is an intelligent dog and easy to train.
-He is very proud of his abilities and wants to impress you every time.
+He is very proud of his abilities and always wants to impress you.
 So he loves learning new tricks.

-Norfolks are highly active breeds, always digging for something, always running around the house, but fun to be with.
+Norfolks are highly active breeds, always digging for something and running around the house, but they are fun to be with.

 - Portosystemic Shunt,